Best Hardwood Floor Polishes in 2023

 And once it’s on, the low maintenance formula is painless to look after, leaving you with more time to enjoy yourself.

-Additional Specs
+Technical Specs

-Volume 128 fl oz (1 gallon)
+Volume: 128 fl oz

-Dry Time 30 mins between applications
+Dry Time: 30 mins between applications

 Coverage Area 2000 sq. ft

-• Users love how the floor polish leaves a natural look with some added shine
+• Natural look with some added shine

-It’s safe and effective to use on an older wooden floor
+• Safe and effective to use on an older wooden floor

 Everyone loves shiny wood floors, but not the time it takes to look after them.
 But fear not!
 You can clean and polish wood floors at the same time with Orange Glo.